 - x.
 Market research conducted at the centre by research consultancy twoblindmice in 2008 highlights the demand within the local community for additional retail facilities at Marrickville Metro.
 Furthermore, the current strength of the supermarket facilities within the main trade area (with estimated average sales densities in excess of \$13,000 per sq.m), suggests there is additional demand for supermarket floorspace at Marrickville Metro. - xi.
 The proposed expansion of Marrickville Metro is likely to provide a number of tenants (particularly national brand retailers), who are not currently represented within the trade area.
-Such tenants would be unlikely to seek premises on the retail strips within the trade area, due to the lack of comparison retail provisions on any one of these strips, and generally lesser quality retail space that they offer. - xii.
+Such tenants would be unlikely to seek premises on the retail strips within the trade area, due to the lack of comparison retail provisions on any one of these strips, and generally poorer quality retail space that they offer. - xii.
 A consideration of the broad trading impacts expected to be generated by the expansion of Marrickville Metro suggest that - a.
-Projected sales levels for existing retailers throughout the trade area in 2013 (following the centre's proposed expansion) would be on average 9.8% higher than the current estimated 2008/09 sales - b.
-As compared with the sales volume which all other retailers in the main trade area are projected to achieve in 2013 if the expansion does NOT proceed, the post-development sales volume would be on average 3.4% lower.
+Projected sales levels for existing retailers throughout the trade area in 2013 (following the centre's proposed expansion) would be on average 10.3% higher than the estimated 2008/09 sales - b.
+As compared with the sales volume which all other retailers in the main trade area are projected to achieve in 2013 if the expansion does NOT proceed, the post-development sales volume would be on average 2.9% lower.

-These impacts are considered to be within the normal bounds of competition.
+These impacts are considered to be modest, and well within the normal bounds of competition.

-xiii.
+- xiii.
 The two predominant retail formats currently offered within the Marrickville Metro main trade area, namely shopping centre and retail strip, currently coexist comfortably.
 There is no reason to expect this relationship will not continue after Marrickville Metro is expanded.
-Illawarra and Marrickville Roads are expected to experience the greatest trading impact (-5%) as a result of the proposed expansion, but this will not threaten their ongoing viability.

-- xiv.
-More than half of the forecast uplift in Marrickville Metro's sales likely to be generated by the proposed expansion is expected to come from the retention of trade area residents' expenditure, which would otherwise be directed to retail facilities located beyond the defined trade area.
-The expanded Marrickville Metro is likely to take on a more comprehensive role in the retail hierarchy, meeting a greater range of trade area residents' comparison shopping needs than does the centre's current offer.
+The Illawarra Road and Marrickville Road strips are expected to experience the greatest trading impacts (-4.1% each) as a result of the proposed expansion, but this will not threaten their ongoing viability. - xiv.
+A substantial amount of the forecast uplift in Marrickville Metro's sales likely to be generated by the proposed expansion will come from the retention of trade area residents' expenditure, which would otherwise be directed to retail facilities located beyond the defined trade area.
+The expanded Marrickville Metro will be better placed to take on a greater role, meeting a broader range of trade area residents' comparison shopping needs.
 This is a reflection of the current lack of higher order shopping facilities within the trade area, rather than an unusually extensive reach of the expanded centre. - xv.
-In addition to providing a wider range of shopping facilities to trade area residents, the proposed expansion of Marrickville Metro will also result in a range of very important economic benefits, including additional employment, and improved amenity for local residents.
+In addition to providing a wider range of shopping facilities to trade area residents, the proposed expansion of Marrickville Metro will also result in a range of other important economic benefits, including additional employment, and improved amenity for local residents.